 The maximum amount you can contribute to a personal pension or stakeholder pension plan, on which you can receive tax relief, is 100% of your earnings or £3,600 gross, whichever is greater.
 This is capped at the annual allowance which, for the 2020-21 tax year, is £40,000.

-The government announced in the summer Budget 2015 that, from April 2016, pensions tax relief for high earners will be cut by introducing a tapered annual allowance for those with incomes of over £150,000.
-For every £2 of adjusted income over £150,000, your annual allowance will be reduced by £1 to a minimum of £10,000 i.e. where income exceeds £210,000 the maximum annual allowance is just £10,000.
+Pensions tax relief for high earners has been cut by introducing a tapered annual allowance for those with incomes of over £240,000.
+For every £2 of adjusted income over £240,000, the annual allowance is reduced by £1 to £4,000 where an individual has income of £312,000.

-High earners retain the ability to carry forward any unused annual allowances from the previous three tax years and so larger contributions can still be made, which will attract income tax relief of up to 45% (46% in Scotland).
-Time is running out and, for high earners, there is a limited window of opportunity to carry forward from the 2015-16 tax year.
-This is 5 April 2019, when the tax year ends.
+High earners retain the ability to carry forward any unused annual allowances from the previous three tax years and so larger contributions may be made, which will attract income tax relief of up to 45% (46% in Scotland).

 You are allowed to carry forward any unused annual allowances from the previous three tax years, starting with the earliest year, in order to make a pension contribution in excess of the annual allowance.